AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 # Azure-Tomcat-Web-App-Container
 Creates a Docker container with Tomcat installed behind Apache which acts as a reverse proxy so Tomcat can be warmed up before being added to the Azure load balancer.
 Solves the problems of web apps needing time to warm-up as well as locking of WAR files that can occur on Azure Window Web Apps.

-### Downloads
+### The problem
+In Azure you can run Web Sites (Web Apps) on Windows.
+The architecture of Web Apps has a shared file system in which your web code is deployed.
+This creates a problem when running more than one web server and you deploy a WAR files.
+The servers fight over who will get a lock to unzip the WAR file and you get issues.
+The other issue is that some Tomcat applications take 5+ minutes to warm up.
+So you do not want web traffic hitting your site before it is ready to go.

+### To build the Docker image
 1. Download this repository
 2. Download http://mirrors.advancedhosters.com/apache/tomcat/tomcat-9/v9.0.4/bin/apache-tomcat-9.0.4.tar.gz
 3. Download http://download.oracle.com/otn-pub/java/jdk/9.0.4+11/c2514751926b4512b076cc82f959763f/jdk-9.0.4_linux-x64_bin.tar.gz

-### To build the Docker image
-Replace adampaternostro with your public repo
-1. Replace your the WAR (sample.war) with your own and update the Dockerfile
+4. Replace your the WAR (sample.war) with your own and update the Dockerfile
 ```
 COPY sample.war /usr/local/apache-tomcat-9.0.4/webapps/sample.war
 ```
-2. Change the password in the tomcat-users.xml
+5. Change the password in the tomcat-users.xml
-3. Run these in your directory
+6. Run these in your directory (change to your image name and Docker repo / Azure Container Registry)
 ```
 docker build -t apachetomcatazure .
 docker login
 docker tag apachetomcatazure adampaternostro/apachetomcatazure:v1
 docker push adampaternostro/apachetomcatazure:v1
 ```

 ### Deploy to Azure
 Run this in the Azure portal (create a Bash prompt).
 Replace "Adam" with your name.